 Sam will commence working for the Superdiversity Centre in August 2018.

-Anna is a fourth year BCom/LLB (Hons) student at University of Auckland.
-She arrives in New Zealand with her family as new immigrants at the age of seven and settled in Papamoa.
+Anna is a fourth year BCom/LLB (Hons) student at the University of Auckland.
+She arrived in New Zealand with her family as new immigrants at the age of seven and settled in Papamoa, Tauranga.
 She has previously worked in Hong Kong as an intern.